mxsgrs/WebApiStarterPack/ReadMe.md

 ```

 Another positive aspect is to **avoid returning null objects** which make the application prone to **null exceptions**.

-Now that service is returning an encapsulated result and controller must return a response.
+Now that service is returning an encapsulated result, the controller must return a response.
 It is a good thing to
-create a method in an **abstract controller**, so it can be reused in every controller, that handle this.
+create a method that handle this in an **abstract controller**, so it can be reused in every controller.
-This way the **HTTP response status** always match the **service result**.
+Thanks to this method, the controller always return the **HTTP response status** that match the **service result**.

 ```csharp
 [NonAction]